Christmas Shoebox Appeal FAQ

 Who are the shoeboxes given to?

-Shoeboxes are given to children, aged 2-14 years, in Africa and Eastern Europe.
+Shoeboxes are given to children, aged 2-14 years, in countries in Africa and Eastern Europe.

 Shoeboxes are given to children who are most vulnerable.
 In many cases this means children who are living in poverty.
 These are identified with the help of charities, local churches or with the help of the local government.